 Trafficking in Persons

-While there were no confirmed reports during the year that St. Kitts and Nevis was a source, destination, or transit country for victims of human trafficking, human rights activists alleged some sex workers were victims of trafficking and that human smugglers regularly transited through the country.
-Some of the smuggled victims were allegedly labor trafficked.
+While there were no confirmed reports during the year that St. Kitts and Nevis was a source, destination, or transit country for victims of human trafficking, human rights activists alleged some sex workers were victims of trafficking and that human smugglers regularly transited the country.
+Some smuggled victims were allegedly labor trafficked.

 Persons with Disabilities